How to Earn Employer and Managerial Support for your Professional MBA

 Before you talk to your employer

-It’s important that your employer approve of your decision to pursue a Professional MBA at UF, but before you have that conversation with them, make sure you’re prepared.
+It’s important that your employer approve of your decision to pursue a professional MBA at UF, but before you have that conversation with them, make sure you’re prepared.
 You need to think through different elements of what this decision will mean for your job.
 Make sure you’ve considered these areas before speaking with your employer:

 Think about it from your employer’s perspective: As you’re forming points about how an MBA can benefit you, it can also be helpful to think about how your employer sees the decision.
 What areas will your MBA pursuit benefit them?
 How will you be able to provide an immediate ROI to your role as you’re learning new skills and sharpening old ones?
 It’s important that you plan how to show them that an MBA doesn’t benefit just you – it helps the company, too.

 Practice the conversations first: Before you go straight to the decision maker, talk to your peers and mentors at work about the decision.
-These are also the people who can serve as professional recommendations when you apply to UF MBA.
+These are also the people who can serve as professional recommendations when you apply to MBA.
 While speaking with them, gain feedback on your pitch and make sure you’re confident that you know who to speak with for approval.

 Provide as much warning as possible: As soon as you decide that you’d like to pursue an MBA, it’s a good idea to speak with someone at your employer about it.
 Even if you’re just giving them a heads up of what’s to come and gaining base level information, they will appreciate the knowledge and have more time to think about what that would mean for the company.
 No one likes to be surprised by big news, so provide them with fair warning as soon as you decide.